aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-design/powerpoint-fonts/manage-font/_index.md

 ---
-title: Manage Fonts - PowerPoint Java API
+title: Manage Fonts - PowerPoint Javascript API
 linktitle: Manage Fonts
 type: docs
 weight: 10
 url: /nodejs-java/manage-fonts/
 description: Presentations usually contain both text and images.
-This article shows how to use PowerPoint Java API to configure the font properties of paragraphs of text on slides.
+This article shows how to use PowerPoint Javascript API to configure the font properties of paragraphs of text on slides.
 ---

 ## **Manage Font Related Properties**